andraugust/andraugust.github.io/thermo-2.md

 ### Work

 Work is defined as energy transferred by a force acting through a displacement.
-"Displacement" usually refers to a change in the spatial coordinate of a particle, but in thermodynamics it's defined more generally as the change in an extensive variable.
+"Displacement" usually refers to a change in the spatial coordinate of a particle, but in thermodynamics it's defined more generally as changing an **extensive variable**.
+An extensive variable is any quantity that defines the size or amount of matter in a system, such as volume, mass, etc..
+This is in contrast to **intensive variables** such as temperature and pressure which do not change when a system's volume, for example, is cut in half.

-For example, if the system contains charges in a potential $$\phi$$, we can "displace" charge by adding an amount $$dq$$.
+There are many different types of work.
+For example, if a system contains charges in a potential $$\phi$$, we can "displace" charge by adding an amount $$dq$$.
 The work done in this case is

 $$
 dW_{\text{electrical}} = \phi\ dq
 $$

-Similarly, if a system's volume $$V$$ is displaced against a pressure $$P$$, the work done on the system is
+Similarly, if a system's volume $$V$$ is displace against a pressure $$P$$ then the work done is

 $$